Reducing Emissions in Home Heating and AC

 What incentives are being considered as part of this program and when would the become available to residences.
 Would there be different incentives for townhomes, condos, and single family homes?
 Is it possible to see the draft for the program?

-Cd1000 asked over 2 years ago
+Cd1000 asked about 3 years ago

 Thank you for your question.
 The pilot program will trial the effectiveness of a 'one stop shop' service model and is intended to be implemented in the 2022 calendar year (subject to council approval).
 The pilot will initially focus on single-family homes but it is hoped that the lessons learned will inform the development of a potential future program that will support retrofitting townhomes, condos, and multi-family buildings.
 The program will be designed to fully integrate with existing rebates / incentives that are on offer by the Province through the CleanBC program and/ or their other industry associations or partners.
 A draft of the program will be included as an item at our October 18th Council Meeting.